delatbabel/viewpages/README.md

 * Provide an implementation of ViewFinderInterface to provide blade views from the database and provide this as the default view finder in place of FileViewFinder.

 The Laravel View system is somewhat backwards.
-The compilers each call the ViewFinders to load the files rather than the file loading and the compiling (from string) happening independently.
+The compilers each call the ViewFinders to find the files and then load the files themselves (in the compiler) rather than the file finding, loading and compiling (from string) happening independently.
 So to a certain extent this may require somewhat of a re-implementation of the entire View system so that the loading stage and the compilation stage can happen separately.
+The only other alternative is to extend the compilers to have a different method to load the views instead of pulling in files, which is messy (but will have to do for now).

 In modules/backend/twig, OctoberCMS has a bunch of extensions to the twig/twig classes to do loading, etc. They have an implementaton of Twig_LoaderInterface which is still essentially a